 -

-Guest-ready sleeper function without feeling flimsy
+Guest-ready sleeper function without a flimsy feel

 -